 Synovial fluid is a lubricant produced by the lining found in all of the body’s joints.
-When under attack, synovial membranes may become inflamed and stop making synovial fluid.
+When under attack, synovial membranes may become inflamed and stop making this fluid.
 As a result, joints stiffen and become painful.
 The bones of the affected joints try to heal themselves through the growth of bone spurs, but these excess growths of bone can cause the joints to become enlarged and disfigured.

 Rheumatoid arthritis can be characterized by mild to severe disfigurement and can also require lifelong treatment.
 Early symptoms of spinal rheumatoid arthritis include:

 - Persistent or occasional pain within the facet joints, which may also feel warm

 - Trouble walking, or an unexplained change in gait

 - Weakness or a loss of coordination

 - Numbness or tingling in the arms, hands or legs as bone spurs press against nerves

 - Prolonged stiffness in the spinal joints

 - Gradual change in the shape of the spine

 Identifying risk factors for rheumatoid arthritis in the spine